michaelpq/michaelpq.github.io/_posts/2011-11-17-collation-in-postgresql-9-1.markdown

 So here, this system supports French from Luxembourg, Belgium, France, Canada and Switzerland.

-Here is an easy example of a table suing collated columns.
+Here is an easy example of a table using collated columns.
 First a local collation based on French is created.
 Then table is created and filled with data.

     postgres=# create collation fr_FR (locale = 'fr_FR.utf8');
     CREATE COLLATION